Sewer56/sewer56-archives-nx/docs/Specification/File-Header.md

 !!! warning "Chunk size should always exceed Block size."

-!!! warning "Reference implementation does not currently support chunks >1GiB"
+!!! warning "Chunk size is limited to 512MiB, as no ToC format currently supports larger"

 ### Block Size